all-of-us/workbench/ops/ruby/devops-framework/README.md

 Additionally, you'll need to install a gem or two.
 Right now, it's

-`gem install google-cloud-monitoring` for the monitoring library
+`gem install --user google-cloud-monitoring` for the monitoring library

 ## Design Decisions
 I should justify some of the  directions I've taken here, since they're departures to varying